 Applicants who have not yet completed their undergraduate degree programs may submit unofficial transcripts prior to degree conferral to be considered for provisional admission.
-Final official transcripts must be submitted to receive full admission into the program.
+Final official transcripts must be submitted to receive full admission into the program and commence the program.